thehui87/Learning-Godot/export_images.md

 ### Image Group Export Options

 This section is similar to the previous one, except it can operate on a selected group of images.
 When a image is in a group, the settings from the global export options are overridden by the ones from the group.
+An image can only be in one group at the same time.
+So if the image is in another group different to the current one being edited, it will not be selectable.

 <p align="center"><img src="images/imagegroup.png"></img></p>